Vladyslav Kopotun: Alcorcón

 On 26 June 2024, Kopotun agreed to a one-year deal with AD Alcorcón, freshly relegated to the third division.
 He finished the season with 14 goals, being the club's top scorer as they finished 10th in their group.

+Cádiz

+On 5 July 2026, Kopotun moved to Segunda División side Cádiz CF on a four-year contract.
+He made his professional debut on 22 August, coming on as a second-half substitute for Ibon Sánchez in a 2–2 away draw against CD Eldense.